JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

  - **Boris Burrowfoot**.
 The gnomish innkeeper of the Happy Gnome

+### Griffoncreek

+ - **Gerickeron "Ricky" Bobbins** The leader of the ranger's guild in Griffoncreek, and now de-facto
+    - A half-gnome griffon and hippogriff trainer

 ### Other
  - **Javette Durond**.
 An Ocredian human woman, and captain of the Silver Legion